Back to Blog

 Countries With VPN Restrictions or Bans

 Are VPNs legal worldwide?
-No. Not all nations allow free VPN usage.
+No. Not all nations allow free VPN usage, and even the best residential IP VPN may not work.
 Here’s a closer look at countries with VPN bans or restrictions.

 China